Zenta Mauriņa

 Zenta Mauriņa (15 December 1897 – 25 April 1978) was a Latvian writer, essayist, translator, and researcher in philology.
 She was married to the Electronic Voice Phenomena researcher Konstantin Raudive.
+She was nominated for the 1973 Nobel Prize in Literature.

 Biography

+Zenta Mauriņa was born on 15 December 1897 in Lejasciems, Governorate of Livonia, Russian Empire (now Latvia).

 Born to doctor Roberts Mauriņš, Zenta spent her childhood in Grobiņa, where, at the age of six, she contracted polio, leaving her confined to a wheelchair for the rest of her life.
-After studying at the Russian girl's high school in Liepaja (1913–1915), she studied philosophy at the Latvian University in Riga (1921–1923).
+After studying at the Russian girls' high school in Liepāja (1913–1915), she studied philosophy at the Latvian University in Riga (1921–1923).
 After this, she studied philology of Baltic languages (1923–1927).
 She taught at the Latvian Teachers Institute and at the Latvian University in Riga and in Murmuiza, and achieved her doctorate in philology in 1938, researching the works of Latvian poet and philosopher, Fricis Bārda.

 At the end of the Second World War, Mauriņa went into exile, first in Germany in 1944, and in 1946 in Sweden, where she became a lecturer at Uppsala University (1949–1963).
-In 1966, she moved to Bad Krozingen in southern Germany, where she was buried after her death in a hospital in Basel, Switzerland.
+In 1966, she moved to Bad Krozingen in southern Germany, where she was buried after her death.
+She died on 25 April 1978 in a hospital in Basel, Switzerland.